sensorlab/energy-knowledge-graph/README.md

 The scripts are described in more detail in the [scripts README](src/README.md).

+To use the pipeline, you need to download either the full harmonized data dump from our Figshare repository or the sample dataset.
+Additionally, the metadata needs to be downloaded and extracted into the data folder.
+The `./data/` folder should contain two subdirectories: one for the metadata and another for the harmonized datasets.

+Before proceeding, ensure that the paths in the [pipeline_config.py](configs/pipeline_config.py) (PARSED_DATA_PATH and METADATA_PATH) file point to the correct folders for the harmonized data and metadata.
+Once everything is set up, you can start from step 4 below

 1. Start a terminal and clone this [repository](https://github.com/sensorlab/energy-knowledge-graph) `git clone https://github.com/sensorlab/energy-knowledge-graph`
-2. Navigate into energy-knowledge-graph directory, enter conda or virtualenv, and install dependecies with `pip install -r requirements.txt` for data preprocessing and `pip install -r requirements.tensorflow.txt --extra-index-url https://pypi.nvidia.com` if you want to use the machine learning part of the pipeline

 3. Unzip the `data_dump_full.tar.gz` file in the data directory using `tar -xvf data_dump_full.tar.gz -C data`, optionally you can use only the data_sample.tar.gz file `tar -xvf data_sample.tar.gz -C data` instead
 4. Make sure that `./data/`folder contains contains required datasets and metadata data folder should be of structure `./data/metadata/` containing metadata and `./data/raw/` containing raw datasets
+2. Navigate into energy-knowledge-graph directory, enter conda or virtualenv, and install dependecies with `pip install -r requirements.txt` for data preprocessing and `pip install -r requirements.tensorflow.txt --extra-index-url https://pypi.nvidia.com` if you want to use the machine learning part of the pipeline
 5. Create an .env file in the [scripts](./scripts/) directory with the following content:
     ```bash
     DATABASE_USER=<username to access PostgreSQL database>